"

 Calculation of In-Flight Weight

-In the following sections and chapters, there will be frequent references to the in-flight weight of the aircraft.
-The weight of an aircraft at a given time in its flight is not fixed, and it depends on the weight of fuel being burned off, which in turn depends on airspeed, altitude, thrust, throttle setting, and engine characteristics such as the specific fuel consumption (SFC).
+In the following sections and chapters, there will be frequent references to the aircraft’s in-flight weight.
+The weight of an aircraft at a given time during its flight is not fixed and depends on the weight of fuel being burned off, which in turn depends on airspeed, altitude, thrust, throttle setting, and engine characteristics, such as specific fuel consumption (SFC).
 For many aircraft, the weight of fuel to be carried for the flight is a significant fraction of the takeoff weight.
 Therefore, the weight of the fuel burned off must be known to determine the in-flight weight accurately.
 However, for many performance calculations, the in-flight weight at any point in the flight can be assumed or estimated based on the takeoff weight, along with a reasonable average estimate of the fuel burn, e.g., in units of weight per hour.

 Another way of expressing this latter sum is in terms of weight fraction, i.e., a component weight as a fraction of the gross weight.
 Therefore,